New SAM Registration

 VETBIZ Registration – is a federal set-aside registration that requires a business owner to prove ownership and control of a business as a Service-Disabled Veteran as well as establish guidelines for sole source and set-aside procurement opportunities.

 HUBZone Registration – or Historically Underutilized Business Zones (HUBZone) Empowering Contract Program was enacted into a law as part of the Small Business Reauthorization Act in 1997.
 This federal set-aside registration determines that your business is located in a HUBZone or distressed area your business will be provided with more federal contracting opportunities in an effort to increase profit flow to your region.

 8a Program – is a federal set-aside created to help small disadvantaged businesses win federal government contracts.
 A business must be socially and economically disadvantaged in order to apply for this particular federal set-aside program.

-Simplified Acquisition Threshold – applies to purchases over $3,000 and under $150,000.
+Simplified Acquisition Package – applies to purchases over $3,000 and under $150,000.
 If the purchases are under $150,000, they require less approval and less documentation involved in the federal purchase.